hotwax/oms-documentation/Fulfillment/APIs/Add shipment box.md

 # Add shipment box API

 Adds a shipment box for the order for fulfillment.
-To add a shipment box, you will need to call the /addShipmentPackage endpoint with the POST method.
+To add a shipment box, you will need to call the /addShipmentPackage endpoint with the `/POST` method.

 ## Request

-### Endpoint
+#### Endpoint

 `https://<host>/api/addShipmentPackage`

 Example: https://demo-oms.hotwax.io/api/addShipmentPackage

-### Header
+#### Header

 #### Body